0ddjob/RadioKonstruktors/Projects/README.md

 After assembly, check the connections of the elements, their ratings according to the circuit diagrams.
 Turn on the power and hear sound vibrations in the speaker.<br>

-## Project 5.1: Amplifier 1
+## Project 5.2: Amplifier 1
 Amplifier 1 is designed to amplify speech and music signals.
 The amplifier is assembled on three transistors.
 The first stage on transistor T1 is a preamplifier.
 The second stage on transistors T2 and T3 is a push-pull output stage.<br>

-The amplifier is powered by a 9V "Krona-VC" battery.
+The amplifier is powered by a 9V "Krona-VC" (Крона-ВЦ) battery.
 Assemble the amplifier according to Fig. 1-2, 1-3.
 Amplifier I can be tested using a low-frequency generator.
 The amplifier is easy to manufacture and does not require additional adjustment if assembled correctly.<br>